 Pacific League News

-Kyota Fujiwara Lotte, who is aiming for a style of hitting long balls, said of his current situation, "My accuracy has improved compared to during the season."
+Lotte's Kyota Fujiwara who aims for a style of hitting for extra bases, said about his current progress, "The ball is coming in with better accuracy compared to during the season," expressing his satisfaction.